EKYCSolutions/khmer-ocr-benchmark-dataset/README.md

 <!-- How to Evaluate with the Benchmark Dataset -->
 # How to Evaluate with the Benchmark Dataset

-1. Download the dataset from one of the levels [here](https://drive.google.com/drive/folders/1D8gzeJe2S9iMHAoVAeIumHwbXSMkksWx?usp=sharing).
+1. Download the dataset from one of the levels <a href="https://drive.google.com/drive/folders/1D8gzeJe2S9iMHAoVAeIumHwbXSMkksWx?usp=sharing" target="_blank">here</a></td>.

 2. Test the dataset with your own OCR engine and provide the output in one text file where each line in the text file consists of a pair of `prediction` and `label` separated by a `tab`.